ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed helicopter searchlights flicker violently when more than one helicopter is present
 - Fixed camera stuttering while sprinting, turning and swimming with a controller
 - Fixed helicopter pitch up anim
-- Fixed black rain droplets and missing refraction
 - Improved phone screen resolution
 - Fixed offset mirrors
 - Fixed washed out mirror reflections on some graphics cards
-- Significantly reduced pop-in on higher graphics settings
+- Significantly reduced pop-in on higher graphics settings (mainly procedural objects)
 - Restored functionality of some rain parameters from visualsettings.dat
+- Fixed black rain droplets and missing refraction
 - Restored console rain density
 - Sped up menu and pause transitions
 - Fixed TLAD phone keypad rendering on top of the plastic cover
 - Fixed Yusef's golden cellphone and golden uzi cutscene models
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending
-- Various other fixes, like regular cops & fat cops will now spawn with their hat prop disabled when in a vehicle like console version
+- Various other fixes, like regular cops & fat cops will now spawn with their hat prop disabled when in a vehicle, like on the console version

 ### Some details